- How are basal and squamous skin cancers treated?

 - Higher chance of infection (from having too few white blood cells)

 - Easy bruising or bleeding (from having too few blood platelets)

 - Feeling very tired all the time (from having too few red blood cells)

 Most side effects usually go away once treatment is finished.
 Some drugs may have side effects that are not listed above.
 Be sure to ask someone on your cancer care team what you might expect.

 Talk with your doctor or nurse about any side effects you have because there are often ways to help.
 For instance, drugs can be given to help prevent or reduce nausea and vomiting.
-To learn more about chemo, see the Chemotherapy section of our website, or our document A Guide to Chemotherapy.
+To learn more about chemo, see the Chemotherapy section of our website.

 Last Medical Review: 05/06/2015